traefik/traefik/docs/content/observability/metrics/overview.md

 ## Labels

-Here is a comprehensive list of label that are provided by the metrics:
+Here is a comprehensive list of labels that are provided by the metrics:

 | Label         | Description                           | example                    |
 |---------------|---------------------------------------|----------------------------|